Harnessing Internal “Black Holes” for Personal Growth

 Since 1980, I have spoken out against guns and gun violence, often feeling drowned out by louder voices.
 Yet, I have persisted in my advocacy, driven by a belief that rational approaches to gun control are not only possible but necessary.
 Our culture’s insane endorsement of unfettered gun distribution and automatic weapons must be challenged.
 The proponents of this ideology offer hollow arguments filled with the bullet holes of death, undermining our rights to life, liberty, and the pursuit of happiness.

 The notion of America as a “Christian nation” is increasingly questionable.
-The spiritual destruction wrought by the political and corporate commandeering of Christian values has left a nation disfigured and morally bankrupt.
+The spiritual destruction wrought by the political and corporate commandeering of Christian values has left a nation disfigured and morally compromised.
 Economic, religious, and political bullies have twisted our society to serve their dark, selfish needs, fostering an environment where violence and mass murder have become acceptable byproducts of their pursuit of power and wealth.

 To the silent majority who value ethical integrity and spiritual growth, it is time to assert ourselves.
 Those who profit from the deaths of innocent civilians are worse than terrorists, perpetuating domestic terrorism supported by a diseased culture.
 It is imperative to recognize and confront these forces, whether they manifest in the NRA, Congress, corporations, or even within our own hearts and minds.